 To the ancient Hebrew mind, a name was not just a unique or identifying title of a person, but spoke of someone’s character or destiny.

 What God Teaches Us Through Exodus

-Exodus Meaning, Scripture and a Deliverer
+Exodus Meaning and a Deliverer

 In another instance, Jesus said two words to Phillip — “Follow Me.”
-This impacted Phillip so deeply he tells Nathanael “We have found Him of whom Moses in the Law and also the Prophets wrote — Jesus of Nazareth, the son of Joseph.”
+This impacted Phillip so deeply that he told Nathanael: “We have found Him of whom Moses in the Law and also the Prophets wrote — Jesus of Nazareth, the son of Joseph.”
 (John 1:46)

 Jesus answered and said to him, “Before Philip called you, when you were under the fig tree, I saw you.”
 Nathanael answered Him, “Rabbi, You are the Son of God; You are the King of Israel.” – John 1:47-49

 Nathanael experienced great comfort in the fact that Jesus knew him.
 And what is more important, he also recognized that Jesus was the Messiah.

 Your Name in the Book of Life